gongfuren/PokemonThrowdown/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/7758601/5987631/0f81c688-a8eb-11e4-80ef-b9219bd5bf8c.png)

-Includes a sprinkling of custom (non-canon) Pokemon by yours truly!
+Includes a sprinkling of custom (non-canon) Pokemon and custom moves by yours truly!
+There are even two new types that are exclusive to these custom Pokemon.
+If you want to sharply increase your Pokemon knowledge, there are complete Pokedex and Movedex guides where you can look up Pokemon and moves.

 ![alt tag](https://cloud.githubusercontent.com/assets/7758601/5987611/857ac562-a8e9-11e4-9759-842c84ebb5a6.png)